sower-proxy/sower/ARCHITECTURE.md

 7. If `fakeSite` is a local directory, serve it only for loopback fallback traffic through `127.0.0.1:80`.
 8. Start `:443` TLS listener with HTTP/1.1 ALPN only.
 9. For each accepted connection, apply a short read deadline for protocol probing.
-10. Try `sower` transport first, then `trojan`.
+10. Probe the connection's first bytes to identify the `sower` transport.
-11. Relay matched transport traffic to the decoded target.
+11. If matched, authenticate and relay traffic to the decoded target.
-12. If no transport matches, read the TLS SNI from the terminated TLS connection.
+12. If authentication fails or no transport matches, read the TLS SNI from the terminated TLS connection.
 13. If the SNI exactly matches a configured `site_routes` domain, reverse-proxy the decrypted HTTP/1.1 request to that route's `http://` or `https://` upstream URL.
 14. If the SNI has no route, relay to `fakeSite`.